BrandonJakovasic/anim-t380-2022-assignments/Assignment 1/README.md

-this program imports a number of Helices into maya based on a number from the user
+This program takes an argument and adds a mesh to Maya based on the input it recieves.